OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 After installing the Teams toolkit, follow the [Get Started](https://aka.ms/teamsfx-build-first-app) instructions in our documentation to smoothly start with.

-In the Teams Toolkit for Visual Sutido Code, you can easily discover all applicable commands in the sidebar and Command Palette with the keyword ‘Teams’.
+In the Teams Toolkit for Visual Studio Code, you can easily discover all applicable commands in the sidebar and Command Palette with the keyword "Teams".
 It also supports [Command Line Interface (CLI)](https://www.npmjs.com/package/@microsoft/teamsfx-cli) to increase efficiency.

 ## Prerequisites